Integrating Performance Testing into CI/CD Pipelines | Testriq QA Lab LLP

 Performance testing is the linchpin of application excellence, scrutinizing speed, scalability, and stability under diverse conditions.
 In the fast-paced world of DevOps, skipping performance testing risks latency, crashes, and user attrition.
 Untested applications can face up to 30% more production anomalies, resulting in lost trust and revenue.

-Integrating performance testing into CI/CD workflows enables teams to detect bottlenecks early, ensure consistent user experiences, and confidently scale during events like product launches or high-traffic campaigns.
+Integrating performance testing into CI/CD workflows empowers teams to detect system bottlenecks early, ensure consistent application performance, and confidently scale during high-traffic events, product launches, or peak usage campaigns—ensuring reliable user experiences and continuous performance validation across every deployment.

 Essential Performance Test Categories